jonelm01/proj1/README.md

 ## ETL Pipeline Project

 A modular Extract–Transform–Load (ETL) pipeline built in Python.
-The project processes dirty, raw cafe sales data, validates and cleans it, and loads it into an output file and a PostgreSQL database.
+The project processes dirty, raw cafe sales data, validates, cleans, and normalizes it, and loads it into an output file and a PostgreSQL database.
+Analytics, summaries, etc are viewable in a Streamlit dashboard.
 It includes full test coverage via pytest, structured logging, config management, and simple CLI execution.

 ## Installation